 I waved.
 Soaked and cold, I returned to my tent to grab a few more hours of sleep, relieved that I had survived the night.

 For much of October, I spent life on the road exploring New York state.
-Camping in the back of the Subaru or in a tent, I took in autumn splendor for all that it’s worth and came out with a renewed sense of being, some amazing friends and connections, and a lot of delicious apple cider.
-Along the way, I came across some nice abandoned residences – including this red sided beauty in the Town of Hector.
-According to local residents, the house has been abandoned for over 10 years.
+Camping in the back of the Subaru or a tent, I took in autumn splendor for all that it’s worth and came out with a renewed sense of being, some fantastic friends and connections, and a lot of delicious apple cider.
+Along the way, I came across some lovely abandoned residences – including this red-sided beauty in the Town of Hector.
+According to local residents, the house has been abandoned for over ten years.
 A curious inspection of the exterior reveals extensive termite damage that has compromised some of the structural components of the house.
 As a result, the western facade has bowed outward considerably.
-Inside, much remains in place, including furnishings, paintings and kitchen appliances.
+Inside, much remains in place, including furnishings, paintings, and kitchen appliances.

 The splendor of fall weather leads one to drive the back roads a bit more.
-Through Connecticut Hills and a number of nearby state forests, I came across endless vistas, tree-lined dirt roads and brilliant color.
+Through Connecticut Hills and several nearby state forests, I came across endless vistas, tree-lined dirt roads, and brilliant color.